Thai Court upholds death for 2 Burmese in British murders

 Witheridge, 23, from Norfolk, and Miller, 24, from Jersey, had come to Thailand separately and met at the hotel where both were staying.

-The two Myanmar men, both 22 at the time, were employed as service workers on the island, which is famous for is diving locations.
+The two Myanmar men, both 22 at the time, were employed as service workers on the island, which is famous for its diving locations.

-The Thai lawyer for the defendants contended that they were tortured into making confessions, and that they were provided with inadequate translators when talking to police.
+The Thai lawyer for the defendants contended they were provided with inadequate translators when talking to police, in addition to being physically abused into making confessions.

-The trial also saw a well-known Thai forensics expert testify that the DNA evidence that was a major element of the prosecution's case did not link the defendants to the scene.
+A well-known Thai forensics expert also testified at the trial that the DNA evidence that was a major element of the prosecution's case did not link the defendants to the scene.
 The expert also alleged that police had failed to properly control the crime scene and mishandled the DNA evidence.

 The court rejected the defense arguments and in December 2015 convicted both defendants of murder and sentenced them to death.

-Human Rights Watch at the time called the verdict "profoundly disturbing," citing the defendants' accusations of police torture that were never investigated and questionable DNA evidence linking them to the crime.
+Human Rights Watch at the time called the verdict "profoundly disturbing," citing the defendants' accusations of police torture that were never investigated and questionable DNA evidence.

-The killings and skepticism that Wai Phyo and Zaw Lin were the actual perpetrators cast a shadow on Koh Tao's reputation.
+The killings and skepticism that Wai Phyo, also known as Win Zaw Htun, and Zaw Lin were the actual perpetrators cast a shadow on Koh Tao's reputation.
 A series of deaths there of other foreign tourists — played up by British tabloids — continue to contribute to unease about the case.

+The two defendants, dressed in light brown prison attire, were brought from a maximum security prison to the Nonthaburi provincial court, just north of Bangkok.
+Two judges took turns in reading the Supreme Court's ruling.

+An interpreter made available via video link translated the summary of the decision into Burmese, the language of the defendants.
+It took three hours to read the 69-page ruling.
+Both defendants were also found guilty of rape, along with illegally entering and residing in Thailand, and Wai Phyo was also convicted of stealing Miller's phone and sunglasses.

 Comments